-A true diverticulum of the left ventricle refers to congenital anomaly affecting the left ventricle.
+True diverticuli of the left ventricle refer to congenital anomalies affecting the left ventricle.

-The condition typically occurs in children and if thought to occur in around 0.4% of cases based on autopsy studies.
+The condition typically occurs in children and is thought to occur in around 0.4% of cases based on autopsy studies.

 In isolated cases, they are often asymptomatic and typically discovered incidentally.

-It consists of a pouch or sac branching out from the ventricle.
+A left ventricular diverticulum is a pouch or sac branching out from the ventricle.
 They have a variable size and can range from 5 mm to 80-90 mm.
-It it thought to arise as a developmental anomaly, starting around the 4th embryonic week.
+It is thought to arise as a developmental anomaly, from around the 4th embryonic week.
 Their connection to the ventricle may be narrow or wide.

-It can be classified into 2 types 1.
+They can be classified into two types 1:

 - muscular type